ZonglinY/ZonglinY.github.io/_pages/about.md

 Research
 ======
 My main research interest is **LLMs for scientific discovery**.
-Much of my work in this area centers on the MOOSE series, which is summarized in the following figure.
+Much of my work in this area centers on the MOOSE series.
+The following figure provides a structural overview of this research line, with arrows indicating major research connections such as conceptual influence, methodological borrowing, or task-enabling relationships.

 <p align="center">
   <img src="/assets/MOOSE_Roadmap.png" alt="The MOOSE Research Line" width="950">